batmany13/about-me/README.md

 ### I care deeply

 I think "caring" is so important, I wrote an [article](https://goshippo.com/blog/caring-makes-an-engineering-organization/) about it.
-It's not just that I care about you as a person and your gorwth but that there's an environment to allow your caring to flourish.
+It's not just that I care about you as a person and your growth but that I help create an environment to allow your caring to flourish.
 There is a concept of "discretionary effort" and I believe caring about what you do is what drives the most of it out of people.
-This is also why [1x1s](1x1s.md) are so important.
-This is where you can give the time and energy to your teammates and help each other grow.

 ### I like trying new ideas all the time